 How to compost?

-Here are the general things you have to keep in mind:
+Here are the things you need to keep in mind when composting:

 - Start your compost pile on open ground.
 This way beneficial critters like worms could get into the compost, enriching it with enzymes.

 - Setup a base for your compost pile by layering twigs or other harder materials at the bottom.
 This will ensure the pile has good drainage and will improve the much-needed oxygen intake.

 - Layer the materials as you add them to the compost.
 A good rule of thumb is to alternate between green and brown, moist and dry.
 Make sure the ingredients don’t clump together because this will make it very hard for the compost to aerate and mature.
 Any powderlike ingredients like sawdust or wood ashes should be added in small layers.